CFO Transformation Agent (CFO‑TA): Sponsor‑Side Execution Model

 1. Governance Layer (Anchor PIA)

-Supervisory control over meaning, alignment, execution, and system-side interpretation.
+Supervisory control over meaning, decisions, execution constraints, leadership clarity, and system‑side interpretation.

 2. Business-Side Authoring Layer

-Human-authored identity, governance, and scenarios structured for governance-kernel and architectural alignment.
+Human‑authored identity, governance, and scenarios structured for deterministic execution and governance enforcement.

-This layer is authored and maintained exclusively by Alentra.
-Customers do not modify this layer.
+This layer is authored and maintained by Alentra.
+It is not modified by customers.

 3. Governance Kernel (BRAG + Meaning Model)